-Last night, someone posted to the "Full-Time RVers" Facebook page that prompted me to search workcamping resources and help people find "good deals".
+Last night, someone posted to the "Full-Time RVers" Facebook page that prompted me to search workamping resources and help people find "good deals".

 This was her post:

-"I have a question for those who workamping, I've applied for a workamping job for the first time, they are offering $9.50 an and $2.00 credit for every hour worked towards sight rent, the site is $600 a month, is that how it usually works?
+"I have a question for those who workamping, I've applied for a workamping job for the first time, they are offering $9.50 an hour and $2.00 credit for every hour worked towards site rent.
+The site is $600 a month.
+Is that how it usually works?
 Is it a good deal?
 Never did this before so would love input!"

 Many said that because the $2 credit didn't fully pay for the site, it wasn't a good deal.
 However, it seemed to me that it was just a technicality.
 Because the $2 credit wouldn't fully pay for her site even if she worked 40 hours per week, she would essentially be earning $11.50 per hour.

 So I did the math.
 Asssuming 20% in taxes and a $600 campsite fee, she would be taking home about $7.75 per hour after site fees if she worked 40 hours.
 If she worked 30 hours, she would be taking home about $6.50.
 No rent and somewhere between $6.50 and $7.75 sounded like a pretty decent deal to me!